| | | | | |

 • Ice cubes

-Why make hard boiled eggs in an Instant Pot?
+Why make hard-boiled eggs in an Instant Pot?

-It’s as simple as placing the eggs into an electric pressure cooker with some water, pushing a couple of buttons, and waiting for perfect hard boiled eggs to magically appear when it done!
+It’s as simple as placing the eggs into an electric pressure cooker with some water, pushing a couple of buttons, and waiting for perfect hard boiled eggs to magically appear when done!

 Six hard boiled eggs in a blue ceramic egg holder.